h33h/TelegramBackup/README.md

 1. **Start with a smaller batch**: First try backing up a limited number (e.g., 1000) to test
 2. **Ensure adequate storage**: Media files can consume significant disk space
-3. **Use incremental updates**: After the initial backup, use the update feature for periodic updates
-4. **Run in a stable environment**: Avoid using USB drives or removable storage for the backup process
+3. **Run in a stable environment**: Avoid using USB drives or removable storage for the backup process
-5. **Be patient**: Large backups can take considerable time depending on your internet connection
+4. **Be patient**: Large backups can take considerable time depending on your internet connection

 ## 🔧 Troubleshooting